rodinf/robot-pc-control/README.md

 <b>!
 No longer supported !</b>

-This is a Robot who will help disabled persons to study in school. <br>
+This is an our team's Robot control software, one of the first versions.
+Also, it has a lot of bugs and crazy code ;)  <br>
 On all issues write here: <a href="mailto:ask.badteam@yandex.ru">support. </a>